-C15.
-Are first-time, first-year students accepted for terms other than the fall?
-Yes 🗆 No

-C16.
-Notification to applicants of admission decision sent (fill in one only)

-- \boxtimes On a rolling basis beginning (date): 9/1 - \Box By (date): Click or tap here to enter text. - \Box Other: Click or tap here to enter text.

-C17.
-Reply policy for admitted applicants (fill in one only)

-- □ Must reply by (date): Click or tap here to enter text. - \Box No set date - □ Must reply by May 1st or within Click or tap here to enter text. weeks if notified thereafter - \boxtimes Other: Before start of term

-Deadline for housing deposit (MMDD): Before start of term Amount of housing deposit: \$50

-Refundable if student does not enroll?

-- \Box Yes, in full

-- \Box Yes, in part

-- 🗆 No

-C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?
+Yes No C15 Are first-time, first-year students accepted for terms other than √ C16 Notification to applicants of admission decision sent (fill in one on ly) √ On a rolling basis beginning (date): By (date): Other: C17 Reply policy for admitted applicants (fill in one only) ✓ Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notification before start of term ed thereafter Deadline for housing deposit (MMD before start of term Amount of housing deposit: \$50 Refundable if student does not enroll?
+Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after If yes, maximum period of postponeme \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ C19 Early admission of high school students Does your institution allow high school students to enroll as full-time, Yes No C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan:

+C22 Harly action

-Yes 🗖 No
+, Yes No

-If yes, maximum period of postponement: One semester

-C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

-C20.
-Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date: Click or tap here to enter text.
-First or only early decision plan notification date: Click or tap here to enter text.

-Other early decision plan closing date: Click or tap here to enter text.
-Other early decision plan notification date: Click or tap here to enter text.

-For the Fall 2020 entering class:

-Number of early decision applications received by your institution: Click or tap here to enter text.
-Number of applicants admitted under early decision plan: Click or tap here to enter text.

-Please provide significant details about your early decision plan: Click or tap here to enter text.

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Do you have a nonbinding early action plan whereby students are If "yes," please complete the following: √

+Early action closing date

+Early action notification date - -

-🗆 Yes 🖾 No
+Yes No

-If "yes," please complete the following:

-Early action closing date: Click or tap here to enter text.
-Early action notification date: Click or tap here to enter text.

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Is your early action plan a "restrictive" plan under which you limit

-🗆 Yes 🗖 No